 Read our full VLC Media Player review

 GOM Player offers a lot of advanced functionality for playing back videos.
 The software can handle 360-degree and 8K videos, as well as offers the option to play Youtube videos on your desktop.
 The settings for tweaking video playback aren’t quite as extensive as what you’ll find in other software options, but they’re much friendlier to use when you’re just getting started with the video player.

-GOM Player comes with a wide variety of codecs, but it also has a searchable codec library so you can play back just about any type of clip.
+Among the best free video players right now, it comes with a wide variety of codecs, but it also has a searchable codec library so you can play back just about any type of clip.
 The player is compatible with synchronous subtitles, and you can even import entire playlists using a file type such as *.pls or *.asx.

 GOM Player also supports screencast, so you can connect your computer to your television or a projector and play on a larger screen.

 Just be aware that the download comes with several additional programs bundled in the installer.
-You'll need to be prepared to dismiss them if you decide you only want the video player,
+You'll need to be prepared to dismiss them if you decide you only want the video player.

 Read our full GOM Player review